Human sexuality: Sexual attraction

+Non-normative sexuality

+Although sexual behaviors are deeply personal and often reserved for private or intimate settings, they are not unaffected by the pressures of social norms or the forces of cultural conformity.
+While taboo, stigma and feelings of shame surrounding certain sexual acts and the free exploration of each person's unique sexuality cause many people to moderate their language and behavior to within the bounds of what their culture deems acceptable, human sexuality is not limited to any one set of cultural norms.
+As such, non-normative sexuality refers to any sexual behavior which does not conform to the norms of a given society or culture.
+This includes, but is not limited to, paraphilia, fetishism and kink.

+As social norms are dynamic and vary wildly across cultures and time periods, the concept of conforming one's sexuality to what is considered "acceptable" depends entirely on the context in which they live.
+In other words, what is normative or acceptable in one society may be considered non-normative or unacceptable in another place or time period.
+Social control of sexual behaviors within a given culture is typically enforced through a combination of stigmatization of sexual minorities and non-normative sexual behaviors, religious dogma, and law.

 Legal issues

 Globally, laws regulate human sexuality in several ways, including criminalizing particular sexual behaviors, granting individuals the privacy or autonomy to make their own sexual decisions, protecting individuals with regard to equality and non-discrimination, recognizing and protecting other individual rights, as well as legislating matters regarding marriage and the family, and creating laws protecting individuals from violence, harassment, and persecution.

 In the United States, there are two fundamentally different approaches, applied in different states, regarding the way the law is used to attempt to govern a person's sexuality.
 The "black letter" approach to law focuses on the study of pre-existing legal precedent and attempts to offer a clear framework of rules within which lawyers and others can work.
 In contrast, the socio-legal approach focuses more broadly on the relationship between the law and society, and offers a more contextualized view of the relationship between legal and social change.

 Issues regarding human sexuality and human sexual orientation came to the forefront in Western law in the latter half of the twentieth century, as part of the gay liberation movement's encouragement of LGBT individuals to "come out of the closet" and engage with the legal system, primarily through courts.
 Therefore, many issues regarding human sexuality and the law are found in the opinions of the courts.